 - Add the rest of the ingredients on top of the chicken breasts and mix them together.

 - Remove the chicken breasts from the slow cooker and shred using two forks.

 - Return the chicken and cook on high for 30 minutes or until reheated.

 - You will want to defrost frozen chicken before placing it in the slow cooker to avoid increased risks of food poisoning.

 - This dish uses sugar to help reduce the tartness of the tomatoes.
-If you’re not a fan of adding sugar to your meals, then you can just leave it out or replace it with something you’re happy to use.
+If you are not a fan of adding sugar to your meals, you can leave it out or replace it with something you are happy to use.

 Note: I use a 5.5L (6 Quart) slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker, then you might need to adjust the ingredients.

 The information above is an estimate generated by an online nutrition calculator.